geode-sdk/docs/docs/info/whatisgeode.md

 Geode is a **modding SDK** and **mod loader**.
 It contains a suite of tools that make developing mods fast and easy, and also has the actual loader for using those mods.

+### Geode replaces MinHook and gd.h

+Geode acts as replacement for the popular [MinHook](https://github.com/TsudaKageyu/minhook), [gd.h](https://github.com/hjfod/gd.h) and [cocos-headers](https://github.com/HJfod/cocos-headers) toolkit that forms the base for **traditional modding**.
+Geode comes with its own hooking system, its own Cocos2d headers and its own GD bindings.
+The main goals of Geode is to **make modding simpler** and to **fix mod incompatability**.
+For users, Geode replaces traditional mod loaders like Mega Hack v7's extensions folder or QuickLdr.

 ### Geode is a mod loader

 Geode loads mods packaged as `.geode` files.
 They are actually just ZIPs that have the platform-specific DLLs, but all Geode mods also contain one extra file: `mod.json`, which contains information about the mod.